swiftlang/swift-format/Documentation/Configuration.md

 *   `lineBreakBeforeEachArgument` _(boolean)_: Determines the line-breaking
     behavior for generic arguments and function arguments when a declaration is wrapped onto multiple lines.
-If true (the default), a line break will be added before each argument, forcing the entire argument list to be laid out vertically.
+If true, a line break will be added before each argument, forcing the entire argument list to be laid out vertically.
 If false, arguments will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.